-The need for drought-resistant crops is critical, and will surely grow in the years ahead because of a growing human population with increasing food demand per capita, ongoing degradation of soil and water resources, and the accelerating effects of global climate change.
-Crops with improved root phenotypes will be an important element of future agroecosystems.
-In recent years, significant progress has been achieved in discovering specific root phenes, phene states, and integrated phenotypes for superior water capture.
-Ideotype breeding, grounded in an understanding of the fitness landscape of specific root phenes in specific phenotypic, environmental, and management contexts, would be an effective path to deploy root phenotypes in crop breeding (Cooper et al. 2014; Lynch, 2015).
-For this to succeed, it is important that phenes, elemental units of the phenotype, are evaluated rather than phene aggregates, which are under more complex genetic control and have more complex environmental interactions.
-For example, although root depth is generally viewed as a 'secondary trait' that offers mechanistic insight into drought resistance, recent research shows that root depth is in fact regulated by multiple independent phenes and phene states (Lynch and Wojciechowski, 2015), whose interactions with each other and with the environment are quite complex (Thorup-Kristensen and Kirkegaard, 2016).
-Better definition of target phenes would greatly facilitate both genetic and functional analysis.
-An excellent example of this approach is the work at the IRRI to understand how specific quantitative trait loci (QTLs) affect resistance to specific types of drought in specific production environments by regulating specific root phene states such as root growth angle and nodal root number (e.g. Catolos et al., 2017).
+522 The need for drought resistant crops is critical, and will surely grow in years ahead 523 because of a growing human population with increasing food demand per capita, ongoing 524 degradation of soil and water resources, and the accelerating effects of global climate 525 change.
+Crops with improved root phenotypes will be an important element of future 526 agroecosystems.
+In recent years significant progress has been achieved in discovering 527 specific root phenes, phene states, and integrated phenotypes for superior water capture.
+528 Ideotype breeding, grounded in an understanding of the fitness landscape of specific root 529 phenes in specific phenotypic, environmental, and management contexts, would be an

+530 effective path to deploy root phenotypes in crop breeding (Cooper et al. 2014; Lynch, 531 2015).
+For this to succeed it is important that phenes, elemental units of the phenotype, 532 are evaluated rather than phene aggregates, which are under more complex genetic 533 control and have more complex environmental interactions.
+For example, although root 534 depth is generally viewed as a 'secondary trait' that offers mechanistic insight into drought 535 resistance, recent research shows that root depth is in fact regulated by multiple 536 independent phenes and phenes states (Lynch and Wojcieshowski, 2015), whose 537 interactions with each other and with the environment are quite complex (Thorup-538 Kristensen and Kirkegaard, 2016).
+Better definition of target phenes would greatly 539 facilitate both genetic and functional analysis.
+An excellent example of this approach is 540 the work at IRRI to understand how specific QTL affect resistance to specific types of 541 drought in specific production environments by regulating specific root phene states such 542 as root growth angle and nodal root number (e.g. Catolos et al 2017).